Employers love to ask, “what do you know about our company?” in the job interview.

 You need to answer, Bredin says, 'What is unique about your business?
 Why should I buy from you?'
 This is missing from many business sites because the owners haven't done the strategic thinking necessary to figure that out, she says.

 Be concise, too, Cutler adds.
-'You don't need to write a novel.'
+'You don't need to write a novel.' - A clear sense of what your company offers

 'It's incredible how many sites you visit and you're not sure what the company offers,' Bredin says.
 Make it a priority on your home page to provide at least general information about your products and/or services, with links to specifics on a Products page.

 Many service-oriented companies, Cutler says, are concerned about divulging too much information about their offerings, for competitive reasons.
 Some also feel that consumers will have no reason to contact them by phone if they get all they need from the website.
 'There's a balance that needs to be reached' in giving the potential customer enough info to make a buying decision, she says.
-More often than not, consumers will not contact a company for the missing product information--they'll just move on to a competitor.
+More often than not, consumers will not contact a company for the missing product information--they'll just move on to a competitor. - Contact information, including a phone number and physical location

 This may seem like a no-brainer, but many companies are purposely vague about their location.
 Some prefer to do all of their business online and see no need to publish an address or phone number.
 Others are home-based or they worry that giving a street address or hometown will somehow hinder them.